NG-Rich/invade_the_rift/README.md

 5. `forum_spec.js` which tests behavior of discussion feature.
 6. `posts_spec.js` which tests for post resource.
 7. `post_spec.js` which tests behavior of post resource.
+8. `champRotation_spec.js` which tests for the champ rotation resource.

+**NOTE:** If champRotation_spec fails and page doesn't load, it's because of the API used for development that RIOT uses.
+RIOT has it's dev API keys on a 24-hour duration until it expires and you need to register for a new one.

 All can be run with `npm test spec/(spec_folder)/(test_spec_here.js)`.
 (Further specs will be available when features are in progress)

 ### Usage
-Upon launching, you'll be presented with the landing page which displays the latest official League news and discussions that are currently trending.
+Upon launching, you'll be presented with the landing page which displays the latest official League news and latest discussions.
 The navbar above will direct you whatever feature piques your interest!
+You can create an account which then provides you access to your profile page as well as forum features such as discussion/post CRUD options.